What is Piezoelectricity?

 The applications of piezoelectric ceramics are endless.
 As our knowledge of piezoelectricity grows, this piezoelectric material will be used in more and more products.
 For example, piezoelectric materials are now being researched for energy harvesting purposes.
 In Tokyo, several train stations use piezoelectric energy to generate the power needed to run the ticket machines and electronic displays.
 California has funded two piezoelectric projects last year to test the efficiency of energy harvesting.
 The first project will be to build a 60-meter stretch of roadway near UC Merced and the 2nd project will use similar piezoelectric devices to generate power.
 California state officials say if the experiments works well, they will expand this project to other roads in the state.

-If none of these products matches your requirements, click here to learn more about working with our engineers to build a custom component.
+If none of these products match your requirements, click here to learn more about working with our engineers to build a custom component.